cabaird/Unit-Test-Karma/STANDARDS.md

   });
   ```

-  When delegating business logic into a 'model' service, controller will look like this (see 'use services as your Model' for service-model implementation):
+  When delegating business logic into a 'model' service, controller will look like this:

   ```Javascript
   //Order is used as a 'model'